Benjamin Jesty: Jesty and smallpox

 During the eighteenth century smallpox was widespread throughout England, with frequent epidemics.
 It was known in the dairy-farming areas in the south-west of the country that the milkmaids and other workers who contracted cowpox from handling cows' udders, were afterwards immune to smallpox.
 Such people were able to nurse smallpox victims without fear of contracting the disease themselves.
-This folk-knowledge gradually became more widely disseminated amongst the medical community: in 1765 a Dr Fewster (possibly John Fewster) of Thornbury, Gloucestershire presented a paper to the Medical Society of London entitled "Cow pox and its ability to prevent smallpox", and Dr. Rolph, another Gloucestershire physician, stated that all experienced physicians of the time were aware of this.
+This folk-knowledge gradually became more widely disseminated amongst the medical community: in 1765 a Dr John Fewster of Thornbury, Gloucestershire presented a paper to the Medical Society of London entitled "Cow pox and its ability to prevent smallpox", and Dr. Rolph, another Gloucestershire physician, stated that all experienced physicians of the time were aware of this.

 Jesty and two of his female servants, Ann Notley and Mary Reade, had been infected with cowpox.
 When an epidemic of smallpox came to Yetminster in 1774, Jesty decided to try to give his wife Elizabeth and two eldest sons immunity by infecting them with cowpox.
 He took his family to a cow at a farm in nearby Chetnole that had the disease, and using a darning needle, transferred pustular material from the cow by scratching their arms.
 The boys had mild local reactions and quickly recovered but his wife's arm became very inflamed and for a time her condition gave cause for concern, although she too recovered fully in time.

 Blue plaque commemorating Jesty's pioneering work at Upbury Farm at Yetminster.

 Jesty's experiment was met with hostility by his neighbours.
 He was labelled inhuman, and was "hooted at, reviled and pelted whenever he attended markets in the neighbourhood'".
 The introduction of an animal disease into a human body was thought disgusting and some even "feared their metamorphosis into horned beasts".
 But the treatment's efficacy was several times demonstrated in the years which followed, when Jesty's two elder sons, exposed to smallpox, failed to catch the disease.

-Interest in the prophylactic powers of cowpox virus grew and in May 1796, over 20 years after Jesty had made his inoculations, Edward Jenner began his series of vaccination experiments.
+Interest in the prophylactic powers of cowpox virus grew and Jesty was one of six English, Danish and German people (Sevel, Jensen and Jesty in 1774, Rendall and Plett in 1791) who reportedly administered cowpox to artificially induce immunity against smallpox from 1770 to 1791; only Jobst Bose of Göttingen, Germany, with his 1769 inoculations pre-dated Jesty's work.
+In May 1796, over 20 years after Jesty had made his inoculations, Edward Jenner began his series of vaccination experiments which established the link between cowpox infection and smallpox immunity.
 In about 1797 Jesty and his family moved from Yetminster, when Jesty took up the tenancy of Downshay Manor Farm in Worth Matravers near the Dorset coast.
 Here he came to the attention of Dr. Andrew Bell, rector of nearby Swanage who (possibly encouraged by Jesty's efforts) vaccinated over 200 of his parishioners in 1806.